 Favorite Book: 300 Beers to Try Before You Die!

 While perusing a second-hand book store, Asako stumbled upon 300 Beers to Try Before You Die!
 The world of beer is very interesting and deep.
 Every country has their own flavor.
 And even though the process of making the beer is generally the same, the ingredients, processing, formula, and environment makes it unique.
 Just like people!
 We all come into the world the same way, but our experiences make us unique.
 Every beer is distinctive and that connects people.

 Rachel runs the helm of the Chamber’s Membership, a ship she enjoys sailing.
 Her Chamber experience extends beyond marketing, having served as the youngest Chamber Ambassador in the history of the Pennsylvanian hamlet from which she hails.

 You can find Rachel planted next to a body of water, be it a lake, river or the Puget Sound.
-An avid kayaker, Rachel enjoys water activities of all kinds and has her sights on kayaking all of the many lakes Federal Way has to offer.
+Rachel enjoys water activities of all kinds and has her sights on kayaking/ paddle boarding/ swimming in all of the many lakes Federal Way has to offer.

 Along with her Chamber experience, Rachel has worked in marketing since attending Mercyhurst University with a major in English Literature.
 Her green thumb is her biggest passion and her garden is where she is most productive.